 By making this Murphy bed as simple as I could, I kept the costs down too!

-Here's a scary picture, this is what this corner of the room looked like before!!
+Here's an embarrassing picture of what this corner of the room looked like before!

 PIN ME!